April 3, 2016

 Apple’s technologies have come a long way, what stood out to many was the presentation of their products as well as their higher quality build.

 In 2001, there were already media players on the market that did what the iPod does but Apple took the concept and built a whole branding strategy around their product, which as a result, got massive amounts of attention.
 Paying attention to detail, branding, and the overall message is what made them stand above any competition at the time.
-Apple could then use their efforts from marketing to set better price points on their products, thus offering higher quality products for their loyal consumers.
+Apple could then use their efforts from marketing to set better price points on their products, thus offering higher quality products for its loyal consumers.

 Owning a MacBook, iPhone, or iPod (sometimes all) quickly became the norm for many in the design community and many other communities.
 Given its attention to detail and drag and drop type of functionality, it was a given that designers would never want anything else.
 Will that trend continue?
 Time will tell.